genevaers/Workbench/README.md

     -v schemaV=gendev is a script variable and assigns it the value “gendev”.
 That will be what the schema is named.
     You can choose something else if you want.
     -f runall.sql Means run this file.
 This will create the database called genevaers, create the tables needed, perform an initial set up of those tables, install some stored procedures, and create a GenevaERS user called “postgres”.

+Start the postgres database (see Postgres documentation).

+On a Windows machine, from the command line, use the following script to start the Workbench.

+    runworkbench.sh

 Many of the values above are used in the GenevaERS Connection Manager.